 Overview

-Current Expected Credit Losses is a reserve account that is set up to absorb the losses from a bank loan.
-FASB requires that banks estimated the expected losses on a loan throughout the life of the loan, and to hold reserves against those expected losses.
-The account is set up at the initiation of the loan, which means that banks will take an immediate loss on the loan at initiation.
+Current Expected Credit Losses is a reserve account that is set up to absorb the credit losses from a bank loan.
+FASB requires that banks estimate the expected credit loss on a loan throughout the life of the loan, and to hold reserves against those expected losses.

 Time Frames

-As such, most banks will forecast losses for the foreseeable future using economic forecasts of the current cycle, and will use through the cycle estimates of loss beyond the foreseeable future.
+Banks will typically forecast losses for the foreseeable future using economic forecasts of the current cycle, and will use through the cycle estimates of loss beyond the foreseeable future.